Jeremy Paxman: Personal life

 In 2019, in an interview with 60 Minutes on Australia's Nine Network, Paxman said he voted remain in the 2016 United Kingdom European Union membership referendum (initially intending to vote leave), but believed the result had to be respected:

 Paxman became a focus of media attention in October 2000 when a German Enigma machine, which had been stolen from Bletchley Park Museum, was inexplicably sent to him in the post.
 He returned it to the museum.

 In an interview with Emily Dean on a Times Radio podcast, Paxman described his experience with depression.
-He said that he takes psychiatric medication and has undergone cognitive behavioural therapy.
+He said that he takes psychiatric medication and has undergone Cognitive behavioural therapy.
 He stated that he regularly walks his dog, Derek, which "helps as he meets people", and that his dog "makes him laugh".

 In September 2021, whilst promoting his book Black Gold: The History of How Coal Made Britain, Paxman revealed his support for Scottish independence.
 Talking to The Sunday Times, he said, "My view about the Union is that if there is to be a referendum then the English should be allowed a vote as well.
 We are supposedly a nation of equals, so we should be equally entitled to a vote.
 And although I am a quarter Scottish I would vote to separate, I think.
 Because I can't see what is gained by persistently giving the Jocks an excuse.
 We're always going to be friends."

 Paxman revealed in May 2021 that he is receiving treatment for Parkinson's disease, describing his symptoms as "mild".
 Shan Nicholas of Parkinson's UK said, "Previously, Jeremy pledged to donate his brain to the Parkinson's UK Brain Bank which will, one day, help scientists uncover the discoveries that will lead to better treatments and a cure for Parkinson's."

 In October 2022 an ITV documentary, Paxman: Putting Up With Parkinson's, revealed how the disease has impacted him – the programme showed him attending a ballet class, learning to play bowls, meeting experts and observing a brain dissection.
-He met Sharon Osbourne, the wife of fellow Parkinson's sufferer Ozzy Osbourne, to discuss the role of a partner or family carer; he agreed to her suggestion to one day try cannabidiol oil to relieve the symptoms of Parkinson's.
-The programme revealed that Paxman recorded his very last episode of University Challenge on 15 October 2022.
+He met Sharon Osbourne, the wife of musician and fellow Parkinson's sufferer Ozzy Osbourne, to discuss the role of a partner or family carer; he agreed to her suggestion to one day try cannabidiol oil to relieve the symptoms of Parkinson's.
+The programme revealed that Paxman recorded his last episode of University Challenge on 15 October 2022.